 When you’re getting ready to go for a run, there are a few things to think about.
 Finding the right shoes, gear, and tech is probably high on that list.

 What’s the best way to see all of Pittsburgh’s most Pittsburgh things?
 Well, we’re bias, but we’d argue in favor of going on foot.
 If you like the sound of that, you’ll love this 4 mile run – the Pittsburgh Landmark Route.
 Leaving from Stage AE, you’ll pass Heinz Field the West End Bridge, the Incline, Point State Park, the Fountain, Fort Pitt, PNC Park, and cross all three rivers.

-Our friends at the Steel City Road Runners have mapped one of the most popular routes in all of Pittsburgh.
+Our friends at the Steel City Road Runners have mapped out one of the most popular routes in all of Pittsburgh.
 Known as the “Top of the World Run” this 4 mile route begins at the First Avenue parking garage.
 After crossing the Liberty Bridge, prepare for a climb up McArdle Roadway.
 Anticipation builds, and your efforts or rewarded with the view from the top of Mt.
 Washington.

 Over the river and through the Strip District, along the Heritage Trail System we go!
 Best of all, this route can be modified.
 Go for 5 miles or upwards of 8 miles depending on what you’re feeling.
 Either way, planning to finish up in the Strip District isn’t a bad idea.
 Brunch anyone!

 Hop on The Three Rivers Heritage Trail in the South Side, at South Fourth Street.
-Then take the trail, following alongside the river for and out and back run that totals 9 miles.
-Along the way you’ll travel past South Side Works and the UPMC Sports Medicine Complex and the Steelers practice field.
+Then take the trail, following alongside the river for an out and back run that totals 9 miles.
+Along the way, you’ll travel past South Side Works and the UPMC Sports Medicine Complex and the Steelers practice field.
 This route turns back around 4.5 miles, but the trail keeps on going and you can too.

-Yes, technically this 7 mile run starts in Lawrenceville.
+Yes, technically this 7-mile run starts in Lawrenceville.
 But look closely and you’ll see the starting point is also right outside of one our favorite snacking spots – Coca Cafe.
 If the thought of brunching after you break a sweat running to the Point and back doesn’t motivate you, nothing will.
 Except maybe the awesome sights and sounds of running through the Strip and alongside the river in route to the Fountain at Point State Park.

-Pick up this 5 mile route outside of Children’s Hospital, near the Allegheny Cemetery.
+Pick up this 5-mile route outside of Children’s Hospital, near the Allegheny Cemetery.
 From there, you’ll head down Penn Avenue past Spak Brother Pizza into Garfield.
 As you close in on East Liberty, you’ll see Commonplace Voluto Coffee on your left.
 Keep truckin down Penn Ave, through East Liberty, Shadyside and Bloomfield to return back to Children’s.

 Here’s a great weekend run route for you.
 Begin in Bakery Square.
 Caff up at the coffee shop.
 Then kick a 5 mile run past Mellon Park, down Fifth Ave, returning to Bakery Square via Ellsworth Avenue.
 Upon your return, plan on snacking and shopping in the Square, followed by a stroll through Mellon Park.